wasawi/devart-template/project_posts/2014-03-17-Google-Plus-API.md

 GET https://www.googleapis.com/plus/v1/activities?query=%23Dreamsprawler&key={YOUR_API_KEY}
 ```

-This retrieves list of data that can be extracted at Google+ (Google+ Activities Search Results):
+This retrieves list of data that can be extracted at Google+ (activities search results):

 ```
 { "kind": "plus#activityFeed",